-A. Specimens not acceptable for testing and not authorized for submission to the drug testing laboratory must be destroyed, with the ADCO's approval.
+- A. Specimens not acceptable for testing and not authorized for submission to the drug testing laboratory must be destroyed, with the ADCO's approval.
 The DTC will inspect all specimens during the quality control and submit a memorandum for record titled "DTC voided specimen" to the ADCO before the specimen is destroyed.
 The DTC will contact the commander to explain the circumstances of the fatal discrepancy and the reason of the void.
-The UPL must retest the Soldier immediately.

-1) See APPENDIX F for the FTDTL list of discrepancies.

-2) In accordance with AR 600-85, paragraph 4-13(e), the DTC is not authorized to dispose of or have the UPL dispose of any specimens, except when:

-a) The specimen cannot be identified as a unique specimen by the DODID (for example, DODID on bottle does not match DODID on the DD Form 2624 and cannot be verified).

-b) The specimen bottle has 2 labels on it or does not have the Soldier's initials on the label.

-c) The testing register is missing the Soldier's or Observer's signatures.

-d) The specimen is from the UPL turning in the specimen.

-B. The DTC will create an MFR to record the reason for any authorized disposal and include who authorized it by name and title.
+The UPL must retest the Soldier immediately. - 1) See APPENDIX F for the FTDTL list of discrepancies. - 2) In accordance with AR 600-85, paragraph 4-13e, the DTC is not authorized to dispose of or have the UPL dispose of any specimens, except when: - a) The specimen cannot be identified as a unique specimen by the DODID (for example, DODID on bottle does not match DODID on the DD Form 2624 and cannot be verified). - b) When SSN was used for drug test in place of DODID. - c) The specimen bottle has 2 labels on it or does not have the Soldier's initials on the label. - d) The testing register is missing the Soldier's or Observer's signatures. - e) When the Donor's initials are missing on the bottle label. - f) The specimen is from the UPL turning in the specimen. - g) With approval from the installation SJA. - h) At the time of the collection, specimens was collected by a non-certified UPL. - B. The DTC will create an MFR to record the reason for any authorized disposal and include who authorized it by name and title.